rmuif/web/README.md

 Firebase automatically provisions resources for your Firebase project.
 When the process completes, you’ll be taken to the overview page for your Firebase project in the Firebase console.

+### Register the app with Firebase

+After you have a Firebase project, you can add your web app to it.

+1. In the center of the [Firebase console’s project overview page](https://console.firebase.google.com), click the **Web** icon to launch the setup workflow.
+If you've already added an app to your Firebase project, click **Add app** to display the platform options.
+2. Enter your app's nickname.
+This nickname is an internal, convenience identifier and is only visible to you in the Firebase console.
+3. *(Optional)* Set up Firebase Hosting for your web app.
+You can set up Firebase Hosting now or [later](https://firebase.google.com/docs/hosting/quickstart).
+You can also link your Firebase Web App to a Hosting site at any time in your [Project settings](https://console.firebase.google.com/project/_/settings/general).
+If you choose to set up Hosting up now, select a site from the dropdown list to link to your Firebase Web App.
+This list displays your project's default Hosting site and any [other sites](https://firebase.google.com/docs/hosting/multisites) that you've set up in your project.
+Any site that you've already linked to a Firebase Web App is unavailable for additional linking.
+Each Hosting site can only be linked to a single Firebase Web App.
+4. Click **Register app**.

 ### Deploy Firebase rules

 The command `npm install` is an [npm](https://www.npmjs.com) command-line utility which is used to install the dependencies in the local `node_modules` folder.